mmtekin/atp-tennis-predictor-analysis/README.md

 ## Introduction

 This project analyzes historical ATP tennis match data (after transformation, 6152 rows since every row from original dataset had to be split into 2 rows) to uncover patterns in professional tennis and build a pre‑match predictor of match outcomes.
-We explore how variables like player ranking, age, and Elo rating affect winning probability, then train a model that—using only these pre‑match stats—forecasts which player will win.
+I explore how variables like player ranking, age, and Elo rating affect winning probability, then train a model that—using only these pre‑match stats—forecasts which player will win.
 Such insights can aid coaches, bettors, and tennis analysts in understanding match dynamics before a ball is struck.

 ## Data Cleaning and Exploratory Data Analysis